Save Taxes When Withdrawing in Retirement

 When you retire, you can no longer count on a paycheck to fund your lifestyle.
 Though you may have some sources of fixed income, such as from Social Security or defined benefit pension plans, the income from these sources may not be enough to cover all of your regular expenses.
 That can leave you relying on the money from your investment portfolio to maintain your expenses and lifestyle.

 As a smart investor, you probably already have an idea of how much money you can safely spend during each year of retirement.

 But still, one important question remains: In which order should you withdraw from your accounts?

 While the true answer to this question depends largely on your individual circumstances, your actions can have a huge impact on both your tax bill and the longevity of your portfolio.

 Taxes will likely be one of your largest expenses in retirement (on par with healthcare), so a smart withdrawal strategy is crucial to your retirement success.
-Luckily, you have more control over your taxes in retirement than at any other point in your life.
+Luckily, you often have more control over your taxes in retirement than at any other point in your life.
 While there are common strategies to follow, there are other more advanced strategies that could lead to substantial tax savings.

-At Betterment, we’ve established some guidelines to not only build a smart retirement income plan, but to also try to save on taxes by establishing an order in which you should withdraw from your various investment accounts in retirement.
+At Betterment, we’ve established some guidelines to not only help build a smart retirement income plan, but to also try to save on taxes by establishing an order in which you should withdraw from your various investment accounts in retirement.

 But first, let’s examine how your money is taxed when withdrawn in retirement.

 How Withdrawals Are Taxed

 Before creating your retirement income strategy, you must first understand how withdrawals from your various accounts are taxed.
-Here, we explain the tax consequences by taxable, tax-deferred, and tax-free accounts.
+We’ll explain the typical tax consequences by taxable, tax-deferred, and tax-free accounts.

-- Tax-Deferred Accounts [Individual Retirement Accounts (IRAs), 401(k)s, 403(b)s, and Thrift Savings Plans (TSPs)]: Unlike taxable accounts, no taxes are due on investment income or growth—until you make a withdrawal.
+- Tax-Deferred Accounts (Individual Retirement Accounts (IRAs), 401(k)s, 403(b)s, and Thrift Savings Plans): Unlike taxable accounts, no taxes are due on investment income or growth—until you make a withdrawal.
 When you do take money out, that full amount is subject to ordinary income tax.
 You are essentially delaying the payment of taxes.